Facebook Ads Lead, Paid Media Specialist, Speaker, 15+ years of PPC and Facebook Ads expertise

 In a word, plenty.
 Here are just a few of the features you can—and should—take advantage of:

 Facebook can automatically place your ads where they’re likely to be most effective.
 However, you also have the option of choosing where your ads are shown.
-This includes the desktop and/or mobile News Feed, Instagram, Instant Articles, and other choices.
+This includes the desktop and/or mobile News Feed, Instagram, Stories, Instant Articles, In-Stream, and other choices.

-One of the absolute best things about Facebook Ads is that it will help find your audiences for you.
+One of the absolute best things about Facebook Ads is that its AI will help find your audiences for you.
 Once you create your own custom audiences based off of website engagement, email lists, Facebook Page engagement and Instagram, let Facebook do the hard work of finding more people to target.

 Create custom conversion tracking